Discrete uncertainty principles and sparse signal processing: Introduction

 For any finite abelian group $G$, let $\ell(G)$ denote the set of functions $x\colon G\rightarrow\mathbb{C}$, and $\widehat{G}\subseteq\ell(G)$ the group of characters over $G$.
 Then taking inner products with these characters and normalizing leads to the (unitary) Fourier transform $F\colon\ell(G)\rightarrow\ell(\widehat{G})$, namely

-In the case where $G=\mathbb{Z}/n\mathbb{Z}$ (which we denote by $\mathbb{Z}_n$ in the sequel), the above definition coincides with the discrete Fourier transform after one identifies characters with their frequencies.
+The reader who is unfamiliar with Fourier analysis over finite abelian groups is invited to learn more in \cite{Terras:99}.
+In the case where $G=\mathbb{Z}/n\mathbb{Z}$ (which we denote by $\mathbb{Z}_n$ in the sequel), the above definition coincides with the familiar discrete Fourier transform after one identifies characters with their frequencies.
 The following theorem provides two uncertainty principles in terms of the so-called $0$-norm $\|\cdot\|_0$, defined to be number of nonzero entries in the argument.

 \begin{theorem}[Theorem~1 in~\cite{DonohoS:89}, Theorem~1.1 in~\cite{Tao:05}] Let $G$ be a finite abelian group, and let $F\colon\ell(G)\rightarrow\ell(\widehat{G})$ denote the corresponding Fourier transform.
 Then